dancodery/sudoku-solver/README.md

 The underlaying level **'constraint propagation'** is executed until it makes no progress anymore.
 It consists of 1.
 Eliminate, 2.
 Naked Twins and 3.
 Only Choice

+A sudoku consists of 9 rows and 9 columns.
+We label the rows from A-I and the columns from 1-9.
+The cell D5 means the cell in the fifth column and the fourth row.

 ### Eliminate

+The elimination function looks for single digits which are contained in its peers as a possibility.
+A peer are neighbors in any unit.

+The udacity course is based on http://norvig.com/sudoku.html

 Copyright 2017 **© Daniel Gockel**